What Can I Do With a Government Major?

 Some graduates decide to continue their education in law schools and graduate programs.
 Augustana has an excellent reputation with law and graduate schools, and a successful admission record to match.

-Augustana College, for its size, ranks among the top schools in the country in the number of students who have been awarded the prestigious Truman Scholarship, designed for those who intend to pursue a career in governmental and non-governmental public service.
+Augustana University, for its size, ranks among the top schools in the country in the number of students who have been awarded the prestigious Truman Scholarship, designed for those who intend to pursue a career in governmental and non-governmental public service.

 The law schools Augustana graduates have attended include Harvard, Duke, Michigan, New York University, the University of Virginia, Washington University in St. Louis, as well as regionally prominent law schools such as the Universities of South Dakota, Iowa, Minnesota, Nebraska and Creighton University.
 Dr. Schotten serves as the advisor for pre-law students, devoting significant time to helping students determine what law schools are best for them.